-Nandini Bhattacharya is the Director of the Scottish Centre for Global History.
+Nandini is an associate of the Scottish Centre for Global History.
 Her writings have explored the histories of labour, markets, medicine, and the entangled connections of these between the colonial and the global within the British Empire.
 Her research expertise spans several specialisms: global history, imperial history, history of medicine/science, labour history.
 Her first monograph is titled Contagion and Enclaves: Tropical Medicine in Colonial India (2012).
 It studies disease control as a mode of colonial power, governance and intervention in special zones of economic interest and social habitation in colonial India.
 Her present research, aided by a Wellcome Trust fellowship, examines the history of pharmaceuticals in modern South Asia.
 This project explores the cultures of knowledge, production and consumption of therapeutic commodities in indigenous and western medical traditions in modern South Asia.
 Her forthcoming monograph is titled Disparate Remedies: Making Medicines in Modern India.
 Visit her webpage.

 Chris is an historian of early modern Spain, with a particular interest in state (and empire) formation, international relations (armies, diplomacy, war and peace) and the so-called “fiscal-military state”.
 Chris also retains a strong interest in Italy and specifically, the Savoyard state, which included the territories ruled by the house of Savoy, whose capital was Turin.
 In 2016, Chris published his most recent monograph, The Spanish Resurgence, 1713-1748, which offers a major reassessment of the leadership of the first bourbon king, Phillip V of Spain (1700-1746).
 He is currently on working on a number of projects, one of which, will see Chris expand his work on the “fiscal-military state” through an analysis of diplomatic relations between Britain and the Savoyard state during the long eighteenth century.
 Visit his webpage.